mcharouk/aws/Certification/machinelearning.md

 # SageMaker Autopilot

 * a low code feature to train ML models.
 It handles automatically all lifecycle from data analysis and pre processing to deployment.
-* it's meant for supervised algorithms (regression/classification)
+* it's meant for **supervised algorithms (regression/classification)**
+* The target population is still data scientists because it has some tuning capabilities

+# Sagemaker Canvas

+* looks like Autopilot but built for non technical profiles, or non data scientists.
+* more managed, less customizable
+* Full automation from data preparation to inference

 # Data Preparation